-Classes to be dismissed in an orderly manner to show that learning is over on hearing the pips - stand behind desks and wait to be dismissed

-Students should be encouraged to get to their next lesson as soon as the bell goes
+Classes to be dismissed in an orderly manner - stand behind desks and wait to be dismissed Students should be encouraged to get to their next lesson as soon as they are dismissed

 Break and Lunch Time

 All food and drink must be consumed in the Cyber Café and Dining Hall only.
 No food is to be taken or eaten outside.
 Students must be seated in the Cyber Café or Dining Hall All rubbish must be placed in the bins provided to keep the school a clean and tidy environment Students must keep to the designated outside area